IABTechLab/uid2-operator/scripts/gcp-oidc/README.md

 The tokens contain identification attributes for the workload.
 The attestation service runs in the same region that the workload is running in.

-When our workload(UID2 Operator)'s docker container starts up, it will fetch GCP OIDC token from shared amount volume and put the token inside Attestation Document.
+When our workload(UID2 Operator)'s docker container starts up, it will fetch GCP OIDC token from shared mount volume and

+put the token inside Attestation Document.
 It then sends the Attestation Document plus the UID2 `api_token` to UID2 Core as Attestation Request.